ddprrt/attachEventRetrofill/README.md

 ## Usage

 Add this script to your site.
-Than use it like that:
+Use it:

 ```
 window.attachEvent('onmousemove', function() {